Dan Hardy: Title shot

 Hardy fought Georges St-Pierre for the welterweight title on 27 March 2010 at UFC 111 in Newark, New Jersey.
-During the bout, St-Pierre was able to take Hardy down at will, controlling him with effective ground and pound.
-St. Pierre also attempted a kimura in the first and fourth rounds, but Hardy escaped.
 St-Pierre won the bout via unanimous decision.
 After the fight, St-Pierre stated his surprise that Hardy refused to tap.
 In the post-fight interview with Joe Rogan, Hardy stated "....tap?...I don't know the meaning of tap."

 Post-title fight

 Hardy faced Carlos Condit on 16 October 2010 at UFC 120 in his home country.
 During an exchange late in the first round, both Hardy and Condit threw left hooks at the same time: Hardy's punch staggered Condit, although Condit's punch dropped Hardy.
 Condit followed up with two more punches on the ground, causing the referee to stop the fight at 4:27 of the first round, giving Hardy his first KO loss.

 Hardy faced Anthony Johnson on 26 March 2011 at UFC Fight Night 24.
-Going into the fight, both fighters expressed a desire to stand up and trade with one another, however Johnson contradicted what he had said before the fight, and mostly utilised his wrestling to grind out a unanimous decision victory for all three rounds.
+Hardy lost via unanimous decision.

 Hardy faced Chris Lytle on 14 August 2011 at UFC on Versus 5.
 Hardy stated that he had changed his training going into the fight, moving to Las Vegas to train at the Country Club with Roy Nelson to work on his grappling, particularly his wrestling defence/offence.
 He lost the fight via guillotine choke late in the third round.
 The bout was awarded Fight of the Night honours.
 Despite losing four fights in a row, Lorenzo Fertitta quoted he would not cut Hardy from the UFC, stating: "I ain't cutting Dan Hardy.
 I love guys that war!".

 Hardy faced Duane Ludwig on 26 May 2012 at UFC 146.
-Hardy defeated Ludwig via first-round KO with a perfectly timed left hook, earning him his first victory since 2009.
+Hardy defeated Ludwig via first-round KO, earning him his first victory since 2009.

 He defeated Amir Sadollah via unanimous decision (29–28, 29–28, and 30–27) at UFC on Fuel TV 5 on 29 September 2012.